Phd-Antic-Glass/Glass-Panel-Generator/README.md

 *Zoom on a window made hand blown glass showing a few bubbles.*

 ![Zoom on a window made hand blown glass showing a few chords.](https://github.com/Phd-Antic-Glass/Glass-Panel-Generator/blob/main/images/Manchon_Vernon.pngManchon_Vernon.jpg)
 *Zoom on a window made hand blown glass showing a few chords.
-Chords are thin filaments of glass that have a different optical properties than the main vitreous matrix.
-This results in continuous variations of the refractive index field of the material.*
+Chords are thin filaments of glass that have different optical properties than the main material.
+This results in continuous variations of the refractive index field inside the panel.*

 # Usage
 You can check the `generate_panels.py` script for a few usage examples.
 These panels where used in most of the scenes in the thesis manuscript.